 Start with the smallsies and the basics

-The purpose that connects you to your goals.
-It helps shape your long-term vision.
+Find the purpose that connects you to your goals: it helps shape your long-term vision.
 If it’s just to look good in a bikini or see a certain number on the scale, you’ll only get so far before you throw in the towel.
 What is your bigger reason?
-Yours might be for long-term disease prevention or to have more confidence so you can grow your career, or maybe it’s to set a good example four your family.
-It can be anything a long as you feel deeply connected to it.
+Yours might be for long-term disease prevention or to have more confidence so you can grow your career, or maybe it’s to set a good example for your family.
+It can be anything, as long as you feel deeply connected to it.

 Support is king